-Approximately 75 students will be selected as finalists and be invited to campus to participate in the Eminence Scholarship Interview Weekend.
-This event is in conjunction with the pre-determined Honors Day.
+Approximately 75 students will be selected as finalists and be invited to campus to participate in the Eminence Scholarship Interview Weekend scheduled for March 23rd and 24th.
+This event is in conjunction with the third Buckeye Bound day for all OSU admitted students.
 During Interview Weekend, finalists will have the opportunity to meet and interact with faculty, staff, and current Fellows.
 Award notification will be sent out approximately two weeks later.
-Check back for the date of Honors Day 2018.

 To remain in good standing as Eminence Fellows, students are required to:

 - Gain admission to the University Honors Program and maintain Honors status every semester

 - Contribute to their class service project and embrace the collaborative spirit of "giving back."

 - Be involved at some level with their class service project

 - Complete an Honors Thesis or other capstone requirement for graduation with Honors Research Distinction

 - Participate in the weekend-long Eminence First Year Retreat held in Hocking Hills, Ohio